Revitalizing Neighborhoods, Impacting Lives

 CPO Impact | www.cpoimpact.org

-In Resident Emergency Funds dispensed to stabilize housing for CPOI residents at risk of eviction
+In Resident Emergency Funds dispensed to stabilize housing for CPO residents at risk of eviction

 Households served by the Resident Emergency Fund were families